1 Day In Tahiti

 Option 2: Papenoo Valley 4X4 Tour

-If you’ve imagined Tahiti to be filled with giant waterfalls cascading down from lush volcanic peaks – imagine no more!
+If you imagine that Tahiti is scattered with giant waterfalls cascading down from lush volcanic peaks – imagine no more!
 Venture into the uninhabited interior of Tahiti and you’ll never forget this day.
 The drive takes you along the Papenoo River, crossing streams, climbing up to gorgeous vistas, and down to waterfalls that are straight out of a magazine cover.
 If you opt for the full-day tour, you’ll also visit the secluded Lake Vaihiria.
 This is paradise folks, and there’s hardly anyone around to share it with!
 This trip has a half-day and a full-day version.
-I recommend booking the full-day experience with Olivier Lenoir from Ia Ora Na Tahiti Expeditions (tell hime Avi from Israel sent you).
+I recommend booking the full-day experience with Olivier Lenoir from Ia Ora Na Tahiti Expeditions (tell him that Avi from Israel sent you).

 Papenoo Valley - Tahiti - French Polynesia